AlvaroFranco/AFScrollView/README.md

 AFScrollView
 =======================

-A lightweight UIScrollView block-driven subclass for easily create multiple pages with embeeded UIViews in Objective-C.
+A lightweight UIScrollView block-driven subclass for easily create multiple pages with embedded UIViews in Objective-C.

 ##Preview